Frequently Asked Questions and Troubleshooting

 On the landing page, you can see recent transactions that have interacted with the contract.

-• The Code tab will show you the source code for the smart contract
+tab will show you the source code for the smart contract - The

-• The Read tab allows you to query values on the contract like the contract name, user balances, etc.
+tab allows you to query values on the contract like the contract name, user balances, etc. - The

 Withdrawing from a vault using Etherscan